zk4x/zyx/README.md

 ### tensor

 The primary component of the library is tensor module.
-It contains definition of Tensor, TensorGrad and TensorFunc.
+It contains definition of Variable and Tensor.
-Tensor is just an Rc over storage buffer S, so it does not require gradient.
-By calling .with_grad() on Tensor, you get TensorGrad, which stores it's gradient.
+By calling .with_grad() on any datatype, you get Variable, which stores it's gradient.
-These two are called leaf tensors and they are created explicitly by the user.
+Variable is leaf tensor.

-TensorFunc is a tensor, that is a result of some computation where at least one of the operands is TensorGrad.
+Tensor is a tensor, that is a result of some computation where at least one of the operands is TensorGrad.
-TensorFunc is not a leaf tensor, TensorFunc does not store it's gradient.
+Tensor is not a leaf tensor, Tensor does not store it's gradient.
 This simplifies calculations and saves memory.
-TensorFunc stores references to TensorGrad's gradients and Rc pointers to some data buffers used during gradient calculation.
+Tensor stores references to Variable's gradients and some data buffers used during gradient calculation.

 tensor::self contains tensor definitions, getters and setters for tensors. tensor::ops contains tensor implementations of operations defined in ops module.